hollyge/GettingAndCleaningData_project/README.md

 step2: use activitiy names to replace the number code in the "Activity" columne of the data set.

-The scripts for 3rd step as following:
+The scripts for this part as following:
 ```{r}
 activityNamePath<-"./Rdata/UCI HAR Dataset/activity_labels.txt"
 activityName<-read.table(activityNamePath, sep="", header=F)